 Under a No Win No Fee agreement, your solicitor would retain a small amount of compensation if the case is successful.
 There may also be referred to as a success fee, but please do not worry, as it is capped by law.
 All of these details will be outlined in your agreement, and your solicitor will ensure you fully understand them before signing the document.

-You have nothing to lose and everything to gain by talking to one of our helpful advisers.
-When speaking to our team, they will be able to answer all your questions – even the minor ones you think are too silly to ask.
+Thank you for reading our guide, where we hope to have answered ‘I had a car accident without insurance, can I claim?’.
+If you have any more questions, please don’t hesitate to speak with one of our specialist advisors today.
+You have nothing to lose and everything to gain by talking to them.
+They will be able to answer all your questions – even the minor ones you think are too silly to ask such as ‘how can i prove fault in a car accident claim’.
 Our team can also explain what the next stage of the claim process will be.

-Our friendly, compassionate and knowledgeable staff are available at any time of day and will continue to be there for your questions throughout the whole claims process.
+Our friendly, compassionate and knowledgeable staff are available at any time of day and will continue to be there for your questions throughout the whole claims process including ‘how can i prove fault in a car accident claim’.

 - So, don’t delay – call 0800 073 8801 today!